Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

 Already_Existing_Services = [ "coredns",]
 ```

-This allows an administrator to specify multiple services in thsame command.
+This allows an administrator to specify multiple services in the same command.
-For complete details on the required format of the criticaservices configuration, see the
+For complete details on the required format of the critical services configuration, see the
 [`CriticalServiceCmStaticType`](../../api/rrs.md#schemacriticalservicecmstatictype) schema.

 - After this proceed to add critical service(s) to [kyverno `clusterpolicy`](#add-critical-services-to-kyverno-clusterpolicy)